Plasmacytoma: Association with the Epstein–Barr virus

+Staging

+Three-stage system for soft tissue plasmacytoma.

+Stage 1: Absence of lymph node metastasis and tumor size under 5 cm.

+Stage 2: Presence of either lymph node metastasis or a tumor size over 5 cm.

+Stage 3: Presence of both factors.

+Differential Diagnosis

+Non-Hodgkin Lymphoma (NHL) with plasmacytic differentiation mimics plasmacytoma morphologically.
+This can be differentiated by the expression of CD19 and CD45 in lymphoma cells.
+Reactive Plasmacytosis characterized by follicular hyperplasia and a lack of light chain restriction.
+Plasmablastic Lymphoma often associated with HIV or the Epstein-Barr virus in the oral cavity.
+The aggressive clinical progression is driven a TP53 mutation coupled along with hyperactivation of the JAK/STAT, MAPK/ERK and NOTCH signaling cascades.

 Treatment

 Radiotherapy is the main choice of treatment for both SPB and extramedullary plasmacytoma, and local control rates of >80% can be achieved.
 This form of treatment can be used with curative intent because plasmacytoma is a radiosensitive tumor.
+A fractionated dose of 40–50 Gy over four weeks (1.8 to 2.0 Gy per fraction) is recommended.
+The radiation field should include the tumor plus a 1.5 to 2.0 cm margin.
+Chemotherapy does not decrease the incidence of progression of plasmacytoma to multiple myeloma (MM), but it does increase the duration of progression to MM.
+Adjuvant chemotherapy should be considered for tumors larger than 5 cm or those unresponsive to radiation.
+Autologous Stem Cell Transplantation (ASCT) is indicated for high-risk, recurrent or multiple solitary cases.
 Surgery is an option for extramedullary plasmacytoma, but for cosmetic reasons it is generally used when the lesion is not present within the head and neck region.
 Another option is the possible combination of radiotherapy with anti-multiple myeloma treatment.
 In a study that included 68 patients, a group of 8 patients who were treated with radio- and chemotherapy (with or without surgery) were less likey to have a relapse of plasmacytoma, progress to multiple myeloma, or die compared with patients who were treated with radiotherapy and/or surgery alone [progression free survival (PFS), overall median: not reached vs. 48.0 months; respectively].
 Concerning that study, a large prospective trial is needed to evaluate the impact of adding systemic anti-myeloma treatment to local radiotherapy.

 Prognosis

 Most cases of SPB progress to multiple myeloma within 2–4 years of diagnosis, but the overall median survival for SPB is 7–12 years.
 30–50% of extramedullary plasmacytoma cases progress to multiple myeloma with a median time of 1.5–2.5 years.
 15–45% of SPB and 50–65% of extramedullary plasmacytoma are disease free after 10 years.
+Age over 40 years, tumors 5 cm or larger, spine lesions, neurologic symptoms and the persistence of M-proteins after treatment are poor prognostic factors for SPB.